Identification with Christ Frees Us From the Law’s Dominion

 CHAPTER 7

 v.1 The Limits of the Dominion of Law.
-The principle is clearly given: laws only apply to people before they die.
-The parenthesis in this verse tells us that Paul now addresses himself specifically to his Jewish brethren.
+Paul introduces a foundational principle: law only governs a person while they are alive.
+This serves as a legal and spiritual axiom.
+Death severs all legal obligation, and therefore, once a person dies, they are no longer under the rule of the law.
+This is not about the law dying, but about the person dying.
+The law continues to function in its domain, but believers, having died with Christ, have been removed from that jurisdiction.
+The believer no longer stands before God in Adamic life; he is now in Christ and outside the law’s reach.
+The parenthesis in this verse tells us that Paul now addresses himself specifically to his Jewish brethren; “for I speak to those knowing law”.
 However, these things are still important for all Christians, not just converted Jews, because many come to Christ from a legal Christian background, and often someone seeking deliverance will put themselves under a self-imposed law.

 An Illustration of the Principle with Regard to Marriage (vv.2-3)